magomimmo/modern-cljs/doc/tutorial-11.md

 Been this series of tutorials mostly about CLJS and not about CLJ, we jumped over the layer representating the lowest experienced.
-Yet, as we will see in successive paragraphs, we're going to fill that gap.
+Yet, as we will see in successives tutorials, we're going to fill that gap.

 # Line up Login Form with Shopping Calculator Form